Vindy.com - WaterFire festival is seeking volunteers

-A variety of opportunities are available with time frames to suit individuals’ schedules.

-Most jobs require a two-hour commitment, which allows volunteers time to still enjoy the festival, said Karen Winner Sed, co-chair of WaterFire Sharon.
+Most jobs require a two-hour commitment, which allows volunteers time to still enjoy the festival, said Karen Winner Sed, co-chairwoman of WaterFire Sharon.

 Don't Miss a Story